-Pros: Perhaps the biggest advantage related to stick vacuums is their light weight (generally under 10 pounds), which makes them easy to maneuver in tight spaces and ideal for carrying around the house and up stairs.
+Pros: Perhaps the biggest advantage related to stick vacuums is their lightweight (generally under 10 pounds), which makes them easy to maneuver in tight spaces and ideal for carrying around the house and up the stairs.
 And because they’re generally cordless, you won’t have to worry about plugging them in to use.

 In general, stick vacuums are considered ideal for spot cleaning in between more thorough cleanings.

 Cons: As with handhelds, if your stick vacuum cleaner is cordless (which most are), you’ll always want to make sure the battery is charging when it’s not in use.
 Also like handhelds, stick vacuums tend to have smaller canisters, so you’ll be emptying dirt more frequently.